RomaMalasarte/RomaMalasarte.github.io/essays/ReflectionAI.md

 ### III.
 Impact on Learning and Understanding:
 I am still trying to figure out where I stand with the incorporation of AI in my day to day learning experience.
-I want it to become a valuable resource, but i don’t want to take advantage of it and lose my values in true learning.
-AI does help me apply in an efficient manner, but it does not help me retain.
-That is my observation.
+I want it to become a valuable resource, but I do not want to take advantage of it and lose my values in true learning.
+AI does help me apply what I learn in an efficient manner, but it does not help me retain.
+I would like to find the balance between those two learning styles.
 In my case, I prefer reading the documentation and looking at examples.
 The stucture of how AI, for example chatGPT allows me to skip and scroll wherever I want.
 Because it is efficient, One could be tempted to not read the documentation.

 ### IV.
 Practical Applications:
 Outside of 314, I use AI when I unlock my Iphone or when I am texting and my messages are autocorrected.
 I also use Maps and navigation to commute and that is another source of AI in which I incorporate in my day to day life.
 AI is helpful when it comes to collaborative efforts in working with others.